- Section 1. Order of Business At Meetings of the Bar

 Section 3.
 Emergency Meetings of the Board of Governors

-- The President may call an emergency meeting of the Board of Governors on less than five days notice providing there is the approval by telephone or otherwise, of at least two-thirds of the full membership of the Board of Governors.
+- The President may call an emergency meeting of the Board of Governors on less than five days notice providing there is the approval by telephone or otherwise, of at least two-thirds of the voting membership of the Board of Governors.
 In such case, a meeting may be held, but the matters to come before such meeting shall be limited to the matters which are of an emergency nature, and which were the object of the call of the meeting.
+[Amended April 14, 2015]

 Section 4.
 Parliamentary Rules